AztlanEngineering/swatch-documentation/docs/guides.setters-getters.md

   </TabItem>
 </Tabs>

-The `div` element will appear with the css `background:#05668D`.
-Pretty simple and basic.
+The `div` element will appear styled with the CSS property and value couple `background:#05668D`.
+Pretty basic.

 And if you wish to use the same color for another element, let's say a paragraph of text, you would have to do :